lelanthran/frame/README.md

 To make things easier, I paste the `C` header file into ChatGPT and ask for the Lazarus definitions.
-It provides the definitions, helpfully hallucinating a few types, and I copy the results into a Lazarus file and fix all the compilation errors.
+It provides the definitions, helpfully hallucinating a few types. and I copy the results into a Lazarus sourcefile and fix all the compilation errors.

 Finally, the needed declarations are in.
 To return to whatever I was